ariana124/kanvas/README.md

   <img src="https://i.ibb.co/QkHsfjM/image.png" style="width:640px">
 </p>

+This file is the main driver for handling requests/responses on the backend.

 ##### api/routes/jobs.js
 <p align="center">
   <img src="https://i.ibb.co/QdVXCPk/image.png" style="width:500px">
 </p>

+This is the file where it will communicate with the `controllers` directory according to the file that was imported.

 ##### api/controllers/jobs.js
 <p align="center">
   <img src="https://i.ibb.co/W6mc3ym/image.png" style="width:500px">
 </p>

+This is the file where we communicate with the GitHub Jobs API and receive job information.

 ### Features